MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1806-2.md

 Try to complete the tasks.
 Then send [Feedback](capabilities-in-technical-preview-1804.md#bkmk_feedback) letting us know how it worked.

 When you upgrade the site, the existing behavior persists.
 Once you *open* the client push installation properties, the site automatically enables the Kerberos check.
-You then have the option to allow the connection to fallback to use a less secure NTLM connection, which isn't recommended.
+If necessary, you can allow the connection to fallback to use a less secure NTLM connection, which isn't recommended.

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, and select **Sites**.
 Select the target site.
 In the ribbon, click **Client Installation Settings** and select **Client Push Installation**.